Canada Federal Skilled Trades Program Details

 What is FSTP in Express Entry?

-A candidate applying for the PR visa through the Express Entry program will have to go through a points-based selection system.
+A candidate interested in Canadian permanent residence through the Express Entry program will have to go through a points-based selection system.
 The Express Entry System basically consists of three sub-categories:

 - Federal Skilled Workers Program (FSWP)